Version-LAA/pcapalyzer/README.md

 # pcapalyzer

 PCAPalyzer is a simple packet capture review script designed to take a user supplied pcap file and provide a basic summary of the file provided using the Pyshark library.
+Great for a quick glimpse of small - medium size packet capture files.
+Also great for analyst just starting out that can give them a quick summary of a packet capture file.

 # Installation/Running